Created by Paul Levitz and Steve Lightle

 NAME + ALIASES: Ganglios of Hykraius

-Legion Academy, Legion of Super-Heroes
+Legion Academy, The Dark Circle, Legion of Super-Heroes

 Legion of Super-Heroes v.3 #9 (Apr.
 1985)

 But he has already had the opportunity to return to his home planet as a Legionnaire, when he and others were sent to investigate the disappearance of another hero. (#30)

-After the death of the Legion's benefactor, R. J. Brande, Tellus joined a new assembly of the Espionage Squad and traveled back to the 21st century in order to shepherd the hero Mon-El on to his destiny.
-It’s unclear whether it was intentional or not, but he became the captive of the Cadmus Project, (Adventure Comics Special #1) where he was instrumental in guiding the Guardian to his destiny as head of Metropolis’ Science Police.
+After the death of the Legion's benefactor, R. J. Brande, Tellus joined a new assembly of the Legion Espionage Squad and traveled back to the 21st century in order to shepherd the hero Mon-El toward his destiny.
+It’s unclear whether it was intentional or not, but he became the captive of the Cadmus Project, (Adventure Comics Special #1) where he was instrumental in guiding the Guardian to become head of Metropolis’ Science Police.
 (Superman #685, 687)

 After that, Tellus saved Jimmy Olsen from certain death at the hands of an assassin.
-(Superman's Pal, Jimmy Olsen Special #2, Superman #694) When he connected with his fellow Legionnaire Starman, Tellus found that his powers were insufficient to heal Thom’s chaotic mind.
+(Superman's Pal, Jimmy Olsen Special #2, Superman #694) When he reconnected with his fellow Legionnaire, Starman, Tellus found that his powers were insufficient to heal Thom’s chaotic mind.
 Tellus also became a legend in Smallville, Kansas, as the “monster of Bruin Lake.”
 There he came across young Simon Valentine, who was destined to become Superboy’s “greatest friend and enemy.”
 (Adventure v.2 #1)

 » FEATURED APPEARANCES: